rzenabi3/Bestone/Challenge/README.md

 * **Submission**: You'll submit your completed Challenge for review.
 In the real world, when a developer finishes working on a project, another developer reviews the code, providing feedback on errors and making sure that all of the acceptance criteria have been met.
 For each Challenge, your instructional staff will serve as your team of reviewers.

-## Your Task

-This week is an odd-numbered week, so your Challenge is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.

-**Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
-For this particular Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.

 > **Important**: When working with someone else's code, you should adhere to the **Scout Rule**&mdash;always leave the code a little cleaner than when you found it.